hayeah/sike-react-course/buyshoes-flux/index.md

 };
 ```

-The `SuggestionsDisplayView` reads the latest data from the `suggestionStore` whenever it has to renreder:
+The `SuggestionsDisplayView` reads the latest data from the `suggestionStore` whenever it has to renderer:

 ```js
 class SuggestionsDisplayView extends React.Component {